JessieZhou72/GitPractice/README.md

-hello world from jessie
+Conversation between Jessie and Jess

-how are you today?
-how are you jessie from jess
+Jessie: hello world, how are you today? how are you jessie from jess